Obtaining a gas line permit is sometimes a necessary evil.

 It starts off with a gas line permit process fee which can range from under $200 up into the thousands depending on the valuation of your project.
 For example, if your gas line project is under $2000 then your permit process fee would be $150 in most jurisdictions.

-As the owner of your home or business, you are allowed to obtain your own permit in most jurisdictions, if you or a properly licensed contractor will be doing the work.
+Most jurisdictions allow the owner of the home or business to obtain a permit, if you or a licensed contractor will be doing the work.

 Fill out the form with the names of the owner and contractor, address, a brief description, your signature, and check is all that is needed.

 Other jurisdictions may require a drawing, load calculations for both existing and proposed gas lines, along with code requirements, specifications of the proposed gas appliances and allowable pressure drops.
-On this one, you may want to have your contractor who should be familiar with the whole process and who must be licensed and insured to pull the permit take on this responsibility.
+With these types of complications its best to have a licensed contractor familiar with the process take responsibility from here and pull the permit.

 Once approved then take your permit and post it on the front of your home or building, keeping in mind it must be visible from the street.